ebl138/rpg-7/README.md

     1. Go to Google Developers Console - https://console.developers.google.com and create a new project.
 Click on Enable and manage APIs, click on Drive API, then click on Enable API.
 In API Manager, click on Credentials on the left panel.
 Select Add Credentials, choose OAuth 2.0 client ID, then Web Application.
 You may need to configure a consent screen, where the required part is the Product name, and the rest you can leave blank.
+In the Create client ID window, with Web application selected as Application type, specify the Name for your application, put http://localhost:8080 for Javascript origins and http://localhost:8080/ for redirect URIs.
+IMPORTANT: One of these ends with /, the other does not.
     2. Go to Google Developers Console -https://console.developers.google.com and find the Use Google API section and click on Enable and manage APIs.
 Select Credentials on the left panel.
 You should see a list of your OAuth 2.0 client IDs.
 Check off the one you've created in step 1, and click on the download JSON button (looks like an arrow down icon).